 These lands had belonged to the O’Neills with their seat at An Caisleán Riabhach, Castle Reagh, the ‘grey castle’.
 Conn O’Neill, Lord of Upper Clandeboye and the Great Ards, was the last O’Neill to live there.

 Towards the end of 1602, following a dispute about wine, some of O'Neill's men killed an English soldier from the Belfast garrison.
-O'Neill was imprisoned in Carrickfergus jail but managed to escape to Scotland
+O'Neill was imprisoned in Carrickfergus jail but managed to escape to Scotland in 1604 with the help of Hugh Montgomery and the sort of devious plot that would make a great costume drama!

 The matter was resolved when Conn O'Neill eventually 'agreed' to divide his lands in three.
 He kept half of Upper Clandeboye with Castlereagh "and circumjacent lands".
+The rest was divided between Sir Hugh Montgomery and a cousin of King James I: Sir James Hamilton, later Viscount Clannaboy whose son would become the first Earl of Clanbrassil.

 “… The said Sir James Hamilton to have liberty to import all such corn and commodities from England, Scotland or from any friendly State, at the accustomed duties, into the said territories, to enable him to perform his undertaking of inhabiting the same, being now depopulated and wasted, with English and Scottish men …”